Hemiola: European music

+The hemiola was commonly used in baroque music, particularly in dances, such as the courante and minuet.
 The minuet from J. S. Bach's keyboard Partita No. 5 in G major articulates groups of 2 times 3 quavers that are really in time, despite the metre stated in the initial time-signature.
 The latter time is restored only at the cadences (bars 4 and 11–12):